catie-aq/blog-vaniila/_i18n/en/_posts/2023-02-24-Reconnaissance_faciale_en.md

 # General architecture

 <p style="text-align:justify;" >
-The facial recognition solution we have developed is based on the integration of tools and neural networks respectively intended to :<br>
+Our facial recognition solution integrates a combination of tools and neural networks designed to perform the following tasks:<br>
-- detect the faces of individuals in a photo<br>
+- Detect faces of individuals in pictures<br>
-- produce, for each isolated face, a <i>identity vector</i> with 64 dimensions representing it<br>
+- Create a 64-dimensional <i>identity vector</i> for each isolated face<br>
-- calculate the distance between the vectors associated with two distinct images<br>
+- Calculate the distance between the vectors associated with two distinct images<br>
-- and determine, by browsing a database, whether the vector associated with one face is close, or not, to that of another already identified
+- And determine whether the vector associated with one face is similar to another already identified by searching a database
 <br><br>
-<b>Face detection</b> in an image or video stream, and then their <b>extraction</b>, are performed using tools we'll discuss later.
+Tools for face detection - in a picture or video stream - and extraction will be discussed later.
 <br><br>
-The heart of the device consists of a model whose objective function calculates a similarity to determine whether or not two face photographs refer to the same individual.
+The core of the device consists of a model with an objective function that calculates a similarity score to determine if two face pictures refer to the same individual.
 <br><br>
-The architecture implemented here is <b>siamese</b> and involves two instances of the same <b>convolutional neural network</b> each taking as input a photograph of the face and providing output a <b>vector representation</b> of it in 64 dimensions.
+Our implemented architecture is <b>siamese</b> and involves two instances of the same <b>convolutional neural network</b>.
+Each one takes a picture of the face as input and provides a 64-dimensional <b>vector representation</b> of it as output.
 </p>

 <center>